Leucostoma canker

 Leucostoma canker is a fungal disease that can kill stone fruit (Prunus spp.).
 The disease is caused by the plant pathogens Leucostoma persoonii and Leucostoma cinctum (teleomorph) and Cytospora leucostoma and Cytospora cincta (anamorphs).
 The disease can have a variety of signs and symptoms depending on the part of the tree infected.
 One of the most lethal symptoms of the disease are the Leucostoma cankers.
 The severity of the Leucostoma cankers is dependent on the part of the plant infected.
 The fungus infects through injured, dying or dead tissues of the trees.
 Disease management can consist of cultural management practices such as pruning, late season fertilizers or chemical management through measures such as insect control.
 Leucostoma canker of stone fruit can cause significant economic losses due to reduced fruit production or disease management practices.
-It is one of the most important diseases of stone fruit tree all over the world.
+It is one of the most important diseases of stone fruit trees all over the world.